aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

 ----------------------------------------------

 Since Microsoft Visual Studio 2017, Visual natively supports CMake.
-To generate the AFF3CT solution you simply need to open the ``$AFF3CT_ROOT/CMakeList.txt`` file from the IDE.
-At this point you can select the `Release` target instead of the `Debug` target and press the `green play` button to start the compilation.
+To generate the AFF3CT solution, open the ``$AFF3CT_ROOT/CMakeList.txt`` file from the IDE.
+Select the `Release` target instead of the `Debug` target and press the `green play` button to start the compilation.

 .. note:: **Visual Studio** should not be confounded with
           **Visual Studio Code**.